le-nicolas/Personal-Software-Engineering-Notes/Notes/Designing_data_intensive apps.md

 		○ Ideal for scenarios where scalability, flexibility, and high performance are critical ○ Some good applications are Real-time web applications, big data applications, content management systems

 Document storage
 	• A document is usually stored as a single continuous string, encoded as JSON, XML, or a binary variant (e.g., MongoDB’s BSON).
 If your application often needs to access the entire document (e.g., to render it on a web page), there is a performance advantage due to this storage locality.
 	• If data is split across multiple tables. . . . multiple index lookups are required to retrieve it all.
 This can result in more disk seeks and longer retrieval times.
 The locality advantage is significant if large parts of the document are needed simultaneously.

 Imperative and Declarative Language
-	Ø Imperative: specifies the exact operations in a particular order ( JS, Python) Ø Declarative: Specifies what the result should be, without detailing how to achieve it (CSS, react)
+	1. Imperative: specifies the exact operations in a particular order ( JS, Python)

-Map reduce
+	2. Declarative: Specifies what the result should be, without detailing how to achieve it (CSS, react)

-	Ø programming model for handling large amounts of data across many machines, popularized by Google.
+Map reduce programming model for handling large amounts of data across many machines, popularized by Google.

 ------------------------------------------------------------
 	    # Map